derzaarsad/derzaarsad/README.md

 In a chronological order, the followings are my project history:

-### Build Automation for Parallel Shift Gearbox (PSG) Software
+### Build Automation for Gearbox Software

-This is my very first professional software development project.
-The task was to develop an application with GUI that can be used by PSG-SW developers to test and build their software changes locally before checking it in the build server.
-After finishing this task, I was tasked to build a regression test system for the existing build server.

-I used .NET C# and Windows Forms to develop the GUI application and python scripts to parse the build results and for regression testing.
+This is my very first professional project in the software development.
+I developed a standalone application which enables gearbox developers to do compilation and simulation tests using different software configurations before committing their changes into the server.
+I used .NET C# Windows Forms to develop the user interface and IronPython to integrate already existing python scripts used to parse the simulation results.
-The python script is integrated into the GUI application using IronPython.

-In this project I used PTC Integrity (I stood exactly on the transisition of MKS to PTC) and IBM DOORS for requirement management.
+In this project I used PTC Integrity (MKS at that time) and IBM DOORS for requirement management.

 ### Plane Segmentation for a 3D Reconstruction System (KinKon)